 Historically, boxing was considered a combat sport and involved people beating each other into oblivion while onlookers cheered and shouted.
 However, in recent years, the fist-fighting competition has morphed into one of the planet's trendiest workouts.
-Besides being one of the most popular studio fitness workouts, it also ranks as one of the top digital workouts thanks to brands such as FightCamp and Boxx.
+According to ClassPass, an app connecting people digitally to fitness classes held around the world, boxing ranks as one of the top digital workouts.
+Brands that make it easy to box at home, like FightCamp and Boxx, are helping to fuel the growth.
 So what exactly is boxing, why did it become so popular, what does it entail, and how will it change your body?
 Here is everything you need to know about it.

 Meet the Expert

 - Shanie “Smash” Rusth is a professional mixed martial artist and FightCamp trainer.

 - Ti Jones is a celebrity fitness trainer, boxing coach, and fitness manager, and group fitness instructor at Equinox Marina Del Rey.